Rappahannock County is featured listing on Naxos label

 Faith Sherman to cover the title role in Cavalli’s Eliogabalo for Gotham Chamber Opera

-In an unusual twist, Faith covers a counter-tenor doing the U.S. Professional Stage Premiere of this little-known Baroque opera.
+In an unusual twist, Faith covered for a counter-tenor doing the U.S. Professional Stage Premiere of this little-known Baroque opera.

 Faith Sherman appears in recital at Konzerthaus Berlin and the Gütersloh Theater

-Faith collaborated with soprano Edda Moser and pianist Manuel Lange for two recitals, Die Kunst Des Deutschen Liedes (The Art of the German Lied) at the Gütersloh Theater on October 26th, 2012 and Ein Abend mit… Neue Stimmen (An Evening with New Voices) at the Konzerthaus Berlin on October 31, 2012.
+Faith collaborated with soprano Edda Moser and pianist Manuel Lange for two recitals, Die Kunst Des Deutschen Liedes (The Art of the German Lied) at the Gütersloh Theater and Ein Abend mit… Neue Stimmen (An Evening with New Voices) at the Konzerthaus Berlin.
 Ms. Sherman sang works by Schubert, Schumann, Brahms, Wolf, Strauss and Pfitzner.

 Faith Sherman sings at the 2012 Saito Kinen Festival, Seiji Ozawa, Director

 Faith spent the month of August at the Saito Kinen Festival in Matsumoto, Japan, where she covered the role of Catherine in Arthur Honegger’s Jeanne d'Arc au bûcher (Joan of Arc at the Stake).
-The piece was conducted by Kazuki Yamada with performances on August 19, 26 and 29 in the Matsumoto Performing Arts Centre Main Hall, nestled amid the stunning scenery of the Japanese Alps.
-This summer marked the 20th anniversary of the festival.
+The piece was conducted by Kazuki Yamada in the Matsumoto Performing Arts Centre Main Hall, nestled amid the stunning scenery of the Japanese Alps.
+The summer of 2012 marked the 20th anniversary of the festival.

 Faith Sherman Sings Bernstein’s Jeremiah Symphony at Aspen Music Festival